tsavina/openvino/README.md

 -   [Intel® Geti™](https://geti.intel.com/) - an interactive video and image annotation tool for computer vision use cases.

 Check out the [Awesome OpenVINO](https://github.com/openvinotoolkit/awesome-openvino) repository to discover a collection of community-made AI projects based on OpenVINO!

-## Documentation

-[User documentation](https://docs.openvino.ai/) contains detailed information about OpenVINO and guides you from installation through optimizing and deploying models for your AI applications.

-[Developer documentation](./docs/dev/index.md) focuses on how OpenVINO [components](./docs/dev/index.md#openvino-components) work and describes [building](./docs/dev/build.md)  and [contributing](./CONTRIBUTING.md) processes.

 ## Contribution and Support